-The purpose of this Policy is to assist Directors and Employees, including Restricted Employees, to understand and comply with their obligations under the insider trading prohibitions of the Corporations Act and to protect the reputation of the Company, its Directors and Employees, by establishing best practice procedure for Dealing in Company Securities.
+The purpose of this Policy is to assist Directors and employees, including Restricted Employees, to understand and comply with their obligations under the insider trading prohibitions of the Corporations Act and the Securities and Futures Act and to protect the reputation of the Company, its Directors and employees, by establishing best practice procedure for Dealing in Company Securities.

-All Directors and Employees, particularly Restricted Employees, should read this Policy carefully and familiarise themselves with the requirements and procedures detailed in it.
+All Directors and employees, particularly Restricted Employees, should read this Policy carefully and familiarise themselves with the requirements and procedures detailed in it.